ShumailaTahir92/Interview-Questions.md/README.md

 # Interview-Questions.md

-## Here are some silly and philosophical questions you can ask to make an interview more interesting:;
+## Here are some silly and philosophical questions you can ask to make an interview more interesting;

 1. If you were a vegetable, which vegetable would you be and why?